wgmyers/chordbook/README.md

 By default an input file foo.cbk will produce output written to html/foo.html

 If the -s switch is given, output is sent to stdout instead.

+If the -c switch is given, output is sent to the current directory instead of a subdirectory named after the output format.

+Using the -o OUTFILE switch, the name of the output file can be specified directly.

 Roadmap
 -------